Pastor Jeff Landis

 A retired school principal, Don is a self-employed handyman and performs the duties of clerk of the Presbytery of Northern California and Nevada.
 Don and his wife, Beverly, have six children, many grandchildren, and an ever growing number of great-grandchildren.
 Don enjoys gardening and reading and loves traveling and has lead historical tours in the British Isles.
 One of Don’s favorite passages is Ephesians 2:8, 9.
 “It demonstrates the necessity of faith, that faith is a gift, and that good works follow.”

 Our recently ordained newest elder is Richard Neff.
-Pictures and bio will be coming soon!
+Bio is coming soon!

 Gary and his wife Lori are often two of the first people you will meet when visiting Covenant Presbyterian Church.
 Gary has been a member at Covenant since 2009.
 He grew up in the Bay Area after moving here from Seattle, Washington as a boy.
 He is a retired civil engineer; most of his career was working for the City of San Jose.
 He and Lori were married in 2015, and their family includes four daughters and three grandchildren.